gisaia/arlas_cli/docs/docs/indices.md

  Usage: python -m arlas.cli.cli indices [OPTIONS] COMMAND [ARGS]...

 ╭─ Options ──────────────────────────────────────────────────────────╮
-│ *  --config        TEXT  Name of the ARLAS configuration to use    │ │                          from your configuration file              │ │                          (/Users/gaudan/.arlas/cli/configuration.… │
+│ --config        TEXT  Name of the ARLAS configuration to use from  │ │                       your configuration file                      │ │                       (/Users/gaudan/.arlas/cli/configuration.yam… │
 │                       [default: None]                              │
-│                          [required]                                │
 │ --help                Show this message and exit.                  │ ╰────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ─────────────────────────────────────────────────────────╮
 │ clone     Clone an index and set its name                          │